-Coley Stickels, head coach of the Canyons Aquatic Club, is pretty familiar with elite level swimmers.
+Coley Stickels, head coach of the University of Alabama, is pretty familiar with elite level swimmers.

 As a 14-time All-American and USA National team member as a swimmer he has worked his way up the coaching ranks since hanging up the swimsuit in 2001, starting as an assistant under Frank Busch at the University of Arizona (his alma mater).

-Before heading to Canyons he was the head coach at the Phoenix Swim Club where he sent nine swimmers to the 2012 US Olympic Trials.
+Before heading to Alabama, he was the head coach at the Phoenix Swim Club where he sent nine swimmers to the 2012 US Olympic Trials.